vimaec/vim-webgl-viewer/readme.md

 ## The Sources and Dependencies

-The distributable file `vim-webgl-viewer.iife.js` does not contain the underlying source for [Three.JS](https://threejs.org) to avoid duplication.
+The distributable files do not contain the underlying source for [Three.JS](https://threejs.org) to avoid duplication.
 Please include Three.JS on your own.

 ## Camera Controls